LGBTIQA+ : Improving inclusive practice

-Gippsland Lakes Community Health (GLCH) recognises and values the diversity of our staff and clients and aims to be an inclusive service provider to all members of our community.
+Gippsland Lakes Complete Health (GLCH) recognises and values the diversity of our staff and clients and aims to be an inclusive service provider to all members of our community.

 LGBTIQA+ is the acronym for lesbian, gay, bisexual, trans and gender diverse, intersex, queer/questioning, asexual and ‘+’ which encompasses other diverse sexual orientations and gender identities.
 LGBTIQA+ people are often referred to as the ‘Rainbow’ community because they are represented by a flag with the colours of the rainbow.

 GLCH has been working on improving LGBTIQA+ inclusive practice for our clients, staff and community for a number of years.